 About Caraway Herb Plants

-Caraway (Carum carvi) is a hardy, biennial herb native to Europe and Western Asia.
+Caraway (Carum carvi) is a hardy, biennial herb native to Europe and western Asia.
 It is primarily grown for its fruit, or seeds, but both the roots and leaves are edible.
 Caraway is a member of the umbelliferous, aromatic plants along with anise, cumin, dill, and fennel.
 Like these spices, caraway is naturally sweet with a licorice flavor.

 If your experience with caraway seeds extends only as far as the aforementioned pastrami and rye, then you might be wondering what to do with caraway plant seeds.
-The roots are similar to parsnips and, just like this root veggie, are delicious when roasted and eaten alongside meat dishes or added into soups or stews.
+The roots are similar to parsnips and, just like this root veggie, are delicious when roasted and eaten alongside meat dishes or added into soups and stews.

 The leaves of caraway herb plants can be harvested throughout the summer and added into salads or dried for future addition into soups and stews.

-Essential oils pressed from the seeds have been used in many cosmetics such as soaps, lotions, creams and perfumes.
+Essential oils pressed from the seeds have been used in many cosmetics such as soaps, lotions, creams, and perfumes.
 It has even found its way into herbal toothpastes.